vittorius/zed-settings-sync/ARCHITECTURE.md

 - delete global config dir (~/.config/zed) **DON'T FORGET TO BACK IT UP**

-PoC #1: let's implement the logging of all events, remove logs garbage and find out all possible cases
-Outcome: there is no point in relying on workspace folders or root_uri because they don't correlate with actual files open.
+PoC #1: let's implement the logging of all events, remove logs garbage and find out all possible cases Outcome #1: there is no point in relying on workspace folders or root_uri because they don't correlate with actual files open.
 It will be easier to rely on concrete files open/close and deduce watched paths from them
+Outcome #2: it worked.
+Verdict: using this approach further on.

 ## Architecture v0.2